WebXR Scene Optimization

 First and foremost is if you’re still editing the scene.
 Merged meshes are great for rendering but a major pain for mesh placement.
 For example, if, after merging, we try to move just one of the rocks on the island we’ll find that almost every other rock on the island now wants to move at the same time.
 We can still move single features if we’re willing to go into Edit Mode and select all the faces individually (a time consuming task), but it’s much easier to change the layout when everything is still separate.
 As such the mesh merging should usually be done as a last step, and it’s a good idea to keep an un-merged copy of the asset around in case you need to edit it later.

 For mostly the same reasons, if you have individual meshes that you want to move around at runtime, you should leave them separate as well.
-For instance: There’s various birds around the island, and if I wanted to have them fly around on some preset path it’s easiest to leave them separate so I can either keyframe the animation in Blender or do it programatically in my page script.
+For instance: There’s various birds around the island, and if I wanted to have them fly around on some preset path it’s easiest to leave them separate so I can either keyframe the animation in Blender or do it programmatically in my page script.

 I also found that in the process of doing the merge I accidentally stomped on the meshes that I was using in the unoptimized version for teleportation.
 (The floorMeshes that you pass to Babylon’s createDefaultXRExperience method.)
 This turned out to be a happy accident, though, as it forced me to pick out only the individual triangles I wanted to be able to “walk” on in the mesh (done in Edit Mode) and split them out into a separate mesh (Mesh menu -> Separate -> Selection).